Why don’t people consider cleaning their insides? We clean the outside don’t we?

 Who is Jesus Christ?

-Christ is the bridge between God and man.
-Without him we have no chance to be connected to God.
-Sin must be atoned for.
-Jesus gives us this free gift, himself, so we can be reconnected with God.
-A free gift, that is your gift, absolutely free for the taking.
+Jesus Christ is the bridge between God and man given to all people from God the Father.
+What bridge?
+Listen, without him alone we as man have no opportunity to be connected to God again in a restored relationship.
+Sin in the world cut that off to us and sin must be atoned for.
+Jesus gives us this amazing and free gift, which is himself, so we can be reconnected in a real relationship with God.
+He gives us this free gift, that is alone your gift from him to you, absolutely free for the taking if you will believe all that he’s said he’s done for you.
+His birth, death, and resurrection all done for you.

-John 15:13 says, “Greater love has no one than this, that he lay down his life for his friends.”
+In John 15:13 Jesus tells us, “Greater love hath no man than this, that a man lay down his life for his friends.”

 Whether you are a Jew or a Gentile, Jesus is coming back one day!